 Nucleic acid amplification assay (PCR) for the detection of Chlamydia trachomatis DNA.

-This can be performed as a paired test with Neisseria gonorrhoeae PCR (if this is required please state on test request .)
+This is performed as a paired test with Neisseria gonorrhoeae PCR

 Diagnosis of Genital Chlamydia – Chlamydia is one of the most common sexually transmitted infections in the UK; it is caused by the bacterium Chlamydia trachomatis.